nvidia-holoscan/holoscan-sdk/docs/examples/video_replayer_distributed.md

 In the distributed case we will:

-- create one fragment that loads a video file from disk using **VideoStreamReplayerOp** operator
+- Create one fragment that loads a video file from disk using **VideoStreamReplayerOp** operator.
-- create a second fragment that will display the video using the **HolovizOp** operator
+- Create a second fragment that will display the video using the **HolovizOp** operator.

 These two fragments will be combined into a distributed application such that the display of the video frames could occur on a separate node from the node where the data is read.

 :::{note}
-The example source code and run instructions can be found in the [examples](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples#holoscan-sdk-examples) directory on GitHub, or under `/opt/nvidia/holoscan/examples` in the NGC container and the debian package, alongside their executables.
+The example source code and run instructions can be found in the [examples](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples#holoscan-sdk-examples) directory on GitHub, or under `/opt/nvidia/holoscan/examples` in the NGC container and the Debian package, alongside their executables.
 :::

 ## Operators and Workflow